Rovaniemi: Languages

 Rovaniemi is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
-The number of Sámi speakers, Finland's third official language, was persons of the population.
+The number of Sámi speakers was persons of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 40 different languages are spoken in Rovaniemi.
-The most common foreign languages are Russian (0.7%), Ukrainian (0.6%), English (0.4%), Chinese (0.4%) and Arabic (0.3%).
+The most common foreign languages are Ukrainian (0.8%), Russian (0.8%), English (0.5%) and Chinese (0.4%).